psychemedia/storytelling-notes/yama-and-yami.md

 Yama and Yami, son and daughter of Vivasvân, are the Rishis as well as the deities of the hymn which is a dialogue between them.

 Yama and Yamî are, says von Roth, 'as their names denote, twin brother and sister, and are the first human pair, the originators of the race.
 As the Hebrew conception closely connected the parents of mankind by making the woman formed from a portion of the body of the man, so by the Indian tradition they are placed in the relationship of twins.
-This thought is laid by the hymn in question in the mouth of Yamî herself, when she is made to say : "Even in the womb the Creator made us for husband and wife." ' Professor Muller, on the other hand, says (Lectures on the Science of Language second series, p.
+This thought is laid by the hymn in question in the mouth of Yamî herself, when she is made to say: "Even in the womb the Creator made us for husband and wife."'
+Professor Muller, on the other hand, says (Lectures on the Science of Language second series, p.
 510): 'There is a curious dialogue between her (Yamî) and her brother, where she (the night) implores her brother (the day) to make her his wife, and where he declines her offer, "because" as he says, "they have called it a sin that a brother should marry his sister".
 Again, p.
 521, "There is not a single word in the Veda pointing to *Yama* and *Yamî* as the first couple of mortals, the Indian Adam and Eve...
 If Yama had been the first created of men, surely the Vedic poets, in speaking of him, could not have passed this over in silence."
 See, however, the passage from the Atharva-veda, XVIII, 3, 13, to be quoted further on.
 [Reverence ye with an oblation Yama, the son of Vivasvat, the assembler of men, who was the first of men that died, and the first that departed to this (celestial) world]."
 Muir, O. S. Texts, V. p.
 238. Yama as the first man may perhaps be, as Prof. Max Muller holds, 'a later phase of religious thought.'
 ```

 > *Yami speaks `The Sage; vedhdh`: Yama, whom she wishes to give her a son. `Come`: Sâyana explains the masculine participle `jaganvân` by the feminine `gatavatî`, that is, I, Yami, who have come. `The earth`: which, otherwise, will remain without human inhabitants.*